 The Valuation Office Agency regularly reassess and update the rateable values of all business properties usually every five years.
-This is called a Revaluation.
-This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
-Revaluation does not raise extra revenue overall.
+Revaluations are carried out to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
+Revaluation is not carried out to generate extra revenue.

 If you think the rateable value is too high

 From 1.4.23, non-domestic business rates appeals will change.
 This means ratepayers in Wales will be required to follow the Check Challenge Appeal process and will use the Valuation Office Agency’s (VOA) Check and Challenge digital service.

 Read the VOA’s step-by-step guide on the Check Challenge Appeal process.

 The Check Challenge Appeal process will only apply to the 2023 rating list.
 For previous rating lists in Wales the proposal system still applies.

 For qualifying properties, transitional relief will only apply to a non-domestic rate liability falling within the period 1 April 2023 and 31 March 2025.

 Guidance on the Transitional Rates Relief scheme has now been published at Business Wales website.